User Research: Developing Heuristics for Android Auto App Developers

 Final Deliverable - Set of Heuristics for Independent App Developers for Android Auto

-Consider if the app you are designing would ever cross into a high cognitive load moment during driving - if so, consider finding a way to design for the highest cognitive load moment to reduce safety risks or automate a way to detect when a high cognitive load moment is present
+Consider if the app you are designing would ever cross into a high cognitive load moment - if so, consider finding a way to design for the highest cognitive load moment to reduce safety risks or automate a way to detect when a high cognitive load moment is present

 Be consistent in visual and interaction design between phone and head unit (in-car screen) - users find the same things in the same places, with the same icons - contributes towards a seamless switch from phone to car, and familiarity, and conventions reduce cognitive load